ethangriffith2004/hide-and-peek-simulator/README.md

 ## Contributing

-- Feel free to fork the repo and suggest improvements or additional strategies to simulate and test!
+- Feel free to fork the repo and suggest improvements!
 - Open to feedback and questions via email or GitHub issues.

 ## License